ArtNicke/ArtNicke/README.md

 🎶 I'm also a music enthusiast, enjoy watching doramas and anime, and have a keen interest in art and culture in general.

-🐾 I'm a devoted pet lover and have two adorable companions, Lua and Maju, who are like my children.

 📫 You can connect with me on social media: @ArtNicke.Dev
 <!---
 ArtNicke/ArtNicke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.